nellybutera/Management/backend/README.md

-# Credit Jambo Backend API
+# Credit Jambo Backend API for Management

 This is the NestJS backend for the Credit Jambo application, designed to manage user authentication, savings, and credit requests.